Minister departs UK govt in new blow to embattled Liz Truss

 LONDON (AP) — British Prime Minister Liz Truss described herself as "a fighter and not a quitter" Wednesday as she faced down a hostile opposition and fury from her own Conservative Party over her botched economic plan.

 Yet the grim faces of Conservative lawmakers behind her in the House of Commons suggested that Truss faces an uphill struggle to save her job.
-Within hours of Truss' appearance in Parliament for a regular session titled Prime Minister’s Questions, a senior member of her government left her post with a fusillade of criticism.
+Within hours of Truss' appearance at the weekly Prime Minister’s Questions session, a senior member of her government left her post with a fusillade of criticism.

 Home Secretary Suella Braverman said she resigned after breaching rules by sending an official document from her personal email account.
 In her resignation letter, Braverman said she had “concerns about the direction of this government” and — in a thinly veiled attack on Truss — said “the business of government relies upon people accepting responsibility for their mistakes.”